hughest64/trivia-svelte5/README.md

 ## Testing
 ### Playwright
+Add a `playwright/.auth` folder to the root of the project.
+This is used to store credentials during tests.

 `npm run test` will start a Django dev server on port 7000 using the test database and run all tests.